jbatson5/SCALE-test/docs/MAVRIC.rst

     - 49
     - 78890

-.. csv-table:: Listing of the various sets of mesh planes used for the importance calculations for six different point detectors
+.. csv-table:: List of the various sets of mesh planes used for the importance calculations for six different point detectors
   :name: mesh-planes
   :align: center
   :header-rows: 1